-See the Objectives status table (directly under your filters) for a quick look into how all objectives are tracking based on their end date., see the Objectives and Key Results ownership tables for a look into the number of people with or without objectives + key results, or see the Objectives alignment table for insight into the percentage of objectives that are aligned vs not aligned.
+See the Objectives status table for a quick look into how all objectives are tracking based on their end date.
+Check out the Objectives and Key Results ownership graphs for a look into the number of people with or without objectives + key results.
+Review the Objectives alignment graph for insight into the percentage of objectives that are aligned vs not aligned.

-The Objectives Report: Status page looks similar to what you see on the 'All objectives' page, but gives you trend based information into how objectives are performing over time.
-Check out objectives progress based on status: 'On track', 'Behind', or 'At risk'.
+To get to the Objectives Report: Status page, click on 'See status report' under the Objectives status graph.
+The Objectives Report: Status layout looks similar to what you see on the 'All objectives' page, but gives you trend based information into how objectives are performing over time.
+Check out objectives progress based on status using the 'Objective status' filter: On track, Behind, or At risk.
 By recognizing trends early on, you can hopefully keep more objectives in the green!
-Feel free to filter based on owner, objective type, alignment, etc to nail down the objective(s) you are looking for.
+Filter by owner, objective type, alignment, etc to nail down the objective(s) you are looking for.

-Maybe you want to see how the members of the Sales group are doing with their objectives?
+- Maybe you want to see how the members of the Sales group are doing with their objectives?
 Filter by "Sales" in the 'Objective owners' filter.

-What about check-in on people's self-development or individual objectives?
+- What about check-in on people's self-development or individual objectives?
 Use the 'Objective type' filter to select "Individual" and "Self-development" objectives.

-Last example: Want to see what company-wide objectives are "at risk"?
+- Last example: Want to see what company-wide objectives are "at risk"?
 Filter by "At risk" in the 'Objective status' filter and dive into the objectives that are falling behind for your company.